emad-elsaid/xlog/README.md

         IP and port to bind the web server to (default "127.0.0.1:7000") -source string
         Directory that will act as a storage (default ".")
+  -autoload
+        reload the page when the server restarts
 ```

 Now you can access notes with `localhost:7000`